ggeorgovassilis/superstartrek/README.md

 has the benefit of decoupling events from actions, so that the component which generates an event isn't concerned with who reacts to it.
 Also event-based code is easier to unit test.
 The main drawback are unintended side effects when a component modifies, as a reaction to an event, shared data structures - other components accessing those data structures may change behaviour based on the change in the shared data structures which makes the event processing order important.

+### UIHandler

+The, ill named, UIHandler implements repeatedly used functionality for user interaction.
+Currently it simplifies the registration and consumption of click events.
+TThe UIHandler listens for click events on the document level, so no special per-element setup is required.
+The view registers a data-uih attribute on a DOM element (this can be done directly in the HTML template) with a key (string value).
+When that element is clicked, the UIHandler fires an Events.INTERACTION event with the data-uih value as a parameter.
+If the data-uih attribute is empty, the element's ID is used.
+A useful convention: if the data-uih value is of the form string_number_number then the UIHandler.parseCoordinatesFromTag can be used to convert the number pair into a Point instance.